chrisemoulton/factual-java-driver/README.md

   </tr>
 </table>

-NOTE: although these parameters are individually optional, at least one of the following paramater combinations is required:
+NOTE: although these parameters are individually optional, at least one of the following parameter combinations is required:

 * factualId
 * namespace and namespaceId